Skip to content

 Files processed without human intervention (STP) 0% (full manual review) 82%

 CheckFile integrates extraction, classification, intra-document validation, and cross-document validation into a single platform, deployable in under 4 weeks via REST API.
-Every check is traceable, every rule is configurable, every result is auditable -- in full compliance with security and GDPR requirements.
+Every check is traceable, every rule is configurable, every result is auditable -- in full compliance with security and Privacy Act requirements.

 Evaluate the gap between your current process and automated cross-document validation.
 Review our pricing to estimate your budget, or request a demonstration on your own files.
 The first file where a critical inconsistency is detected pays for the solution for the entire year.